Embedding Eximee Forms as a web component

 ```

-The method creating headers is called every time, immediately before making a request to the REST API.
-Headers are not stored between calls, which is particularly important, for example, for OAuth headers that may change as a result of token refresh during form processing.
+The method creating the headers is called each time, immediately before the request to the REST API is made.
+The headers are not stored between calls, which is particularly important e.g. for OAuth headers that may change due to token refresh during form handling.

-### Preserving form state between page refreshes / host application navigation
+### Preserving form state across page refreshes / host application navigation

-The complete form state and data entered by the user are stored on the Eximee platform server side within the user session.
+The complete form state and user-entered data are stored on the Eximee platform server side within the user session.

-This means that it is possible to restore/resume the user's active form even after navigating within the host application or completely refreshing the page in the browser.
+This means that it is possible to restore/resume an active user form even after navigation in the host application or a full page refresh in the browser.

-The user's form on the server side is distinguished based on:
+The user form on the server side is distinguished based on:

 * the session identifier in the cookie,